baileylockheart/lockheartlove/README.md

 .・。.・゜✭・.・✫・゜・。.

 ## Updates and Changes:
-2-14-2025: Big general update, new graphics and pets and fanlistings, lots of stuff!
+2-14-2025: <a href="https://pastelprince.netlify.app/straykids" target="_blank">Stray Kids Fanlisting</a>, new graphics and pets and fanlistings, lots of stuff!

 2-12-2025: I fixed up my Fanlistings!
 It's now officially a subpage, which I have lovingly dubbed "Pastel Prince FLs".
 Why?
 Because I can.